A Peaceful Timber Home in the Colorado Rockies

-An adventure-loving couple builds a calming respite in the form of a peaceful timber home in the Colorado Rockies.
+An adventure-loving couple builds a peaceful respite in the Colorado Rockies.

 The scenery inside the 2,800-square-foot home is just as enviable.
 Solid oak timbers secured with pegged mortise-and-tenon joinery create the home’s timber frame, which receives additional strength and energy-efficiency from SIPs.
 “You won’t find any bolts or screws or nuts or anything here,” Greg says.
 “It’s how they have been building structures for hundreds of years.”

 Straight bracing oak timbers add structural support and “create a simple, clean look,” Miller says.
 The golden tones of the oak star in the home’s timber scene, but other varieties play a strong supporting role.
 Maple beams salvaged from old barns appear in the ceiling of the main floor, the worm holes from their previous life adding authenticity to the new construction.